-2. Move Furniture Away From Walls
+Move Furniture Away from Walls

+Break the line of contact between furniture and walls for a quieter room.
 Sound quality experts often stress that the entire room transmits sounds.
 Everything from the studs to the drywall to the windows to the floor to ceiling act as a giant sounding board that picks up and transmits sounds.

 One simple fix is to make sure that your headboard is not resting against the wall.
 Breaking the connection between the wall and headboard will go a long way towards quieting down your bedroom.

 Add Soft Materials: Area Rugs, Drapes

+The more soft, cloth-like materials you add, the quieter the room.
 Does your bedroom have proper sound dampening qualities?
 Carpeting, thick draperies (as opposed to mini-blinds), a sufficient amount of furniture, padding under the carpet, and so on capture sounds and kill them.

-4. Eliminate Hollow Core Doors
+Eliminate Hollow Core Doors

+Install solid doors and trash your sound-permeable hollow core doors.
 Hollow core interior doors are standard on most houses today.
 Unfortunately, sound easily penetrates through them.
 Trash or donate your hollow core doors to your nearest architectural salvage yard.
 Then replace with solid doors.

 Paint With Sound-Reducing Paint

+Sound-reducing paint may help, though its benefits will be minimal.
 Sound absorbing paint such as Acousti-Coat Sound Reduction Paint claims to have certain sound absorbing fillers and resins that will help quiet down the sound in your room.

 Be careful, though: Acousti-Coat is about three times more expensive than regular interior latex paint.

-Add Texture to The Ceiling
+Add Texture to the Ceiling

+Spray-texture on the ceiling reduces in-room sounds.
 Whether you like it or not, the classic cottage cheese or popcorn style ceiling is effective at reducing sound bounce from within the room.

 Replace Your Windows With Better Windows

+Newer, better windows are nearly always better at slowing transmission of exterior sound.
 Many homeowners install triple-pane windows as much for their sound-deflecting qualities as for potential energy savings.

+If you have older style aluminum-framed windows, you are better off with vinyl, fiberglass, or wood framed windows.
 These older windows do not have a thermal break between outside and inside, making the inside colder.

 Add Storm Windows

+Storm windows add yet another layer of glass and can be self-installed, saving money.
 While their sound reduction qualities are only minimal, storm windows are easy to put on, easy to take off, very cheap, and not visible.